Directed by Chad Stahelski

 It comes down, I guess, to just turning the series' strengths back into strengths, especially not getting bogged down in exploring every nook and cranny of an increasingly nonsensical world.
 The feeling of being suffocated by series mythology is a feeling again now, rather than an objective fact, so that the self-seriousness of the film's grave pontifications about life, death, rules, consequences, loyalty, and so forth return to being a source of pleasure.
 It feels paced right, too: the non-playable video game sensation that's always followed the series around like a specter is still present, but not allowed to establish itself—even the very worst aspect of Chapter 3, the "everybody is basically bulletproof now" innovation that reduces firearms, or at least pistols, to slightly-longer-ranged punches, is better-integrated, so at least everyone involved seems to know their guns are secondary tools now.
 The NPCs are still NPCs but not in every instance do they feel like total ciphers: it's not my very favorite moment, but there's a beat early on in a sequence re-doing the grindingly-dull penultimate battle from Chapter 3 that I think might be the best representation of the distinction I'm trying to draw, when one of the literally-faceless goons actually puts our hero on the backfoot, and he's not even the only one who manages to present something resembling a genuine danger rather than just a passive bullet-sponge.
 So part of it is just "better action ideas" (certainly it's not "less-insisted-upon action ideas"), but even the idea that Stahelski comes dangerously close to wearing too thin, involving a very long staircase that our hero is obliged to ascend twice, winds up serving as such a perfect metaphor for what's been happening to John this entire franchise that I don't think I'd have it any other way, and it doesn't hurt that the second time he has to climb those stairs it's done differently.
 It juices its ideas, then, without continuing on to squeeze a husk.

 It's naturally a film that poses the danger of turning any discussion about it into "this cool thing, that cool thing, the other cool thing," so I'll try to pull back on that (I will likely fail).
 Maybe the other big difference is that the melancholy, claustrophobic, lonely atmosphere of Chapter 2 is recaptured—it is not so much John Wick & Friends.
 I have said it's Chapter 3 over again, and that does sum up the plot, with its starting place basically identical to where Chapter 2 concluded most of a decade ago.
-So: having been excommunicated from his society of killers because he went against their rules and now must face the consequences, our depressed widow and mincemeat-maker John Wick (Keanu Reeves) is effectively at war with the secret government of the world, the High Table, now represented by the Marquis Vincent da Gramont (Bill Skarsgard), given plenary powers to use all the Table's infinite resources to annihilate the apostate, so long as "infinite resources" means "infinite pools of disorganized manpower" and not "just one single fragmentation grenade" or "a tactical unit whose members all manage to engage John simultaneously."
+So: having been excommunicated from his society of killers because he went against their rules and now must face the consequences, our depressed widower and mincemeat-maker John Wick (Keanu Reeves) is effectively at war with the secret government of the world, the High Table, now represented by the Marquis Vincent da Gramont (Bill Skarsgard), given plenary powers to use all the Table's infinite resources to annihilate the apostate, so long as "infinite resources" means "infinite pools of disorganized manpower" and not "just one single fragmentation grenade" or "a tactical unit whose members all manage to engage John simultaneously."
 Reasoning that when an enemy goes to ground what you do is deny him the ground, the Marquis's first act is to destroy the New York Continental—that is, the base of the assassins in NYC; thankfully, this film assumes you've internalized the franchise's previous lore dumps, which may be why it feels more efficient—thereby stripping one of John's few allies, Winston (Ian McShane), of his status before the Table.

 This does wonders in making it feel like John's isolated again; this is much closer to the John Wick vs. Earth that was promised.
 John, for his part, has been sheltered at the Osaka Continental by his remaining ally Koji (Hirouki Sanada), but this state of affairs cannot pertain for long.
 The Marquis dragoons an equally-feared veteran killer, the blind assassin Caine (Donnie Yen), to track his old friend John down and dispose of him; along for the ride of course comes the Table's customary army, though as usual in these things, any given character's quotient of ninjitsu is directly proportional to the size of their personality.
 Things get complicated when a certain Nobody (Shamier Anderson) enters the picture, "helping" John on occasion but only because he's keen on pumping the price on John's bounty so that he can take his head himself.
 John doesn't have time for that right now, because he's on a quest that sends him from Osaka to Berlin to Paris, in the desperate hope that he can use the rules against his adversary, though his adversary is not above bending those rules.